EVerest/EVerest/docs/general/03_quick_start_guide.rst

   This will generate an example PKI setup that can only be used for testing and simulation.
 It will not work and is not recommended for production.

+  As the shell script uses the Java `keytool`, it is required for this procedure to have Java installed.

 The script for setting up PKI can also be used with the EvseV2G module.